 Rockhampton-Emu Park Road–Type 1 Road Train Access to Rockhampton Abattoirs

-The package of work we are delivering will include:
+The package of work delivered includes:

 - safety and capacity upgrades on the access route (Rockhampton-Emu Park Road) to the Rockhampton abattoirs